codeuh/podman-streamlit/README.md

 I've only tested it running on a RHEL-9 WSL distro with Podman installed and working correctly.

-You can determin the path to your socket on a Linux machine with the following command:
+You can determine the path to your socket on a Linux machine with the following command:

 ````shell
 podman info | grep sock